krishnadurai/kubeflow-auth-prototype/overlays/README.md

 #### In data:config.yaml

 - `issuer` needs to be set to your own domain for dex server
+- `connectors`: Within the element with *type: ldap* change the paramter *config:host* to the domain or IP of the LDAP server.
+For eg. ldap.auth.svc.cluster.local:389
 - `staticClients`: *id* and *secret* can be modified to a different value, this should be reflected in the client application configuration. *redirectURIs* needs to be set to your own domain for client application for dex.

 ## dex-k8s-authenticator.yaml